Karyn Hay: Broadcasting

 In February 2018, Hay began a late night radio show on RNZ National Lately, With Karyn Hay.
 In September 2022 it was announced that Hay's show would be extended earlier into the evening to replace the departing Bryan Crump's night show.

+On 13 June 2023, RNZ announced that Hay, who had been on leave since February, had resigned to "concentrate on her writing projects".